Sarthak1911/NOTES/README.md

 Inheritance is a mechanism by which an OOP language allows one class inherit properties and methods of another class and/or interface.
 - The class and/or interface which is inherited is often called as Super, Parent, Base class.
 - The class inheriting is called Child, Sub, Derived class.
+- Is-A relation i.e. A car is a vehicle.

 ## Encapsulation
 Encapsulation means wrapping up related data and mechanisms that manipulate the data under a single unit.